 The Cons of Using CDs

-If you sign up for a five-year CD now in order to get the highest currently available rates, there’s a good chance that rates will rise at some point over the next five years and you could end up missing out on higher APYs.
-Of course, the opposite could also be true and rates could go down even further.
+If you sign up for a 5-year CD now, there’s a good chance that rates will rise at some point over the next few years and you could end up missing out on higher APYs.
+Of course, the opposite could also be true and we might see lower rates in a few months.

-Summary: Best CD Rates
+How We Chose the Best CD Rates